patrickstevens24/SwiftUIList/README.md

 # SwiftUIList
-SwiftUI Lists on WatchOS

-onMove and onDelete
+SwiftUI Lists on WatchOS, utalizing the onMove and onDelete functionality.

 Tutorial on YouTube: